beanumber/imdb/README.md

 The load phase leverages the Python module `IMDbPy`, which also has external dependencies.
 Please see the [.travis.yml](https://github.com/beanumber/imdb/blob/master/.travis.yml) file for a list of those dependencies (on Ubuntu -- your configuration may be different).

 You may want to leave this running.
-To load the full set of files it took about 20 minutes and occupied about 9.5 gigabytes on disk.
+To load the full set of files it took about 90 minutes and occupied about 9.5 gigabytes on disk.

 ``` r
 imdb %>%
   etl_load()
 ```

-    # TIME TOTAL TIME TO INSERT/WRITE DATA : 21min, 13sec (wall) 20min, 59sec (user) 0min, 8sec (system)
+    # TIME FINAL : 88min, 20sec (wall) 25min, 46sec (user) 0min, 11sec (system)

 ``` r
 summary(imdb)